 Program Implementation Status Action households in partnership with Habitat for Humanity and the Housing Land Trust.
 H-C-20 Encourage the development of units with three or more bedrooms in affordable housing projects.
 The City encouraged the development of units with three or more bedrooms in affordable housing projects.
 The staff continuously meets and confers with applicants to address and encourage all levels of housing types and affordability.
-Continue as program H-2327.
+Continue as program H-27.
 H-D-1 Continue existing programs for persons with special needs, including disabled persons, elderly, homeless, large families, single parent households, and farmworkers.
 The City continued to support existing programs-the Housing Accessibility Modification (HAM) Program, Housing Opportunities for Persons with Aids (HOPWA) which is funded by HUD, and supporting developments through loans from the Housing Authority-for persons with special needs, including disabled persons, elderly, homeless, large families, single-parent households, and farmworkers.
 The Housing Authority provides funding and regulatory oversight for properties that serve special-needs individuals and families.
-Delete.
+Modify.
+Implemented with programs under Goal 3.
 H-D-2 Require new units specifically for households with special needs by conditioning new multifamily construction to meet federal and state requirements for accessibility and/or adaptability for disabled persons.
 By conditioning new multifamily construction to meet federal and state requirements, the City achieved accessibility and adaptability for disabled persons during the 5th planning period.
-Modify, new program H- 18 22.
+Modify, new program H-22.
 H-D-3 Evaluate issues of "visitability" in residential building design and develop a program for implementation of appropriate policies and/or standards The California accessibility codes the City adopted have "visitability" standards for new multi-family residential.
-Delete.
+Modify, combine with H-D-4.
+New program H-22.